2.5 Institutional Policy on Disability

 An employee who is a recovering alcoholic is considered a person with a disability under the ADA, and may be entitled to reasonable accommodations if he or she is qualified to perform the essential duties of the job.
 However, an employee may be terminated or otherwise disciplined if his or her use of alcohol adversely affects job performance or conduct.
 Moreover, the College may terminate or take other disciplinary action against any employee who poses a direct threat to health or safety of other individuals in the workplace.

 Even though the employee provides input concerning the accommodation process, Ithaca College will determine what constitutes a reasonable accommodation on a case-by-case basis and reserves the right to request additional independent medical examinations, evaluations or other appropriate information at the College's expense.

 A form describing the disability and any provided accommodations will be completed by the Office of Human Resources, signed by the employee and placed in a secure file, other than the employee's personnel file in accordance with the law.
 Disability information is treated as confidential and will be shared with College administrators only on a need to know basis.
 Ithaca College will not provide accommodations without appropriate documentation.

 The Office of Human Resources is the administrative office responsible for the management, implementation and coordination of the Ithaca College Employees with Disabilities Accommodation Policy.
-Concerns with respect to employment accommodations, architectural barriers, and building or program modifications related to disability access should be directed to the Director of Equal Opportunity Compliance.
+Concerns with respect to employment accommodations, architectural barriers, and building or program modifications related to disability access should be directed to the Director of Employee Relations and Development.

 QUESTIONS AND COMPLAINTS CAN BE DIRECTED TO: